EgeOnderX/MiniCraft-2.5D/README.md

 ## 🚀 Features

 - 🟢 **2.5D Isometric View** — Smooth semi-3D perspective rendering.
-- 🟢 **32×32×32 World Size** — Perfect balance between performance and playability.
+- 🟢 **64×64×64 World Size** — Perfect balance between performance and playability.
 - 🟢 **Customizable World Settings** — Change resolution, tile size, and world dimensions easily.
 - 🟢 **Smooth Camera Scrolling** — WASD-based movement with pixel-perfect scrolling.
 - 🟢 **Lightweight & Fast** — Runs on almost any computer, even low-end systems.
 - 🟢 **Open-Source** — Fully customizable and easy to modify.
 - 🟢 It works with **NO** game engine.
 Just pygame.

+---

+## What's New?
+- Increased FPS
+- Much improved water physics
+- FPS boost by not rendering invisible blocks
+- Added stone block
+- Added pond generation
+- Added lines to tree trunks
+- Fixed bug where placing a block in front would delete the one behind
+- Fixed bug where placing a block in front would simultaneously place the one behind

 ---